pmansy1/web102_prework/README.md

 - [x] Dynamically load and display a list of games as “cards”
 - [x] Show total contributions, total amount pledged, and total number of games at the top
 - [x] Filter buttons for **All**, **Funded Only**, and **Unfunded Only**
-- [x] Live search bar that filters by game name as you type

 - [x] Highlight the top two most-funded games in their own containers

 ---